 though the real stench of rotten eggs is a mile or so

 away at the nearby Solfatara pit.
-It is a bubbling
+It is a bubbling brew

-are believed to possess medicinal properties.
-Pozzuoli
+believed to possess medicinal properties.
+Pozzuoli and

-of numerous thermal spas.
+numerous thermal spas.

 Since the time of the Romans, volcanic and geothermal disturbances in the area, as well as the general worldwide rise in sea level have changed the Bay of Naples.
 Remnants of Roman villas have been found offshore, and the docks of the Roman port facility, Portus Iulius (near Pozzuoli), are now underwater.
 At the height of the Empire, it was the main port for the Western Roman "Praetorian" fleet.
-This facility connected the sea, by manmade canal, with the two nearby lakes, Averno and Lucrino, as well as with the small Bay of Miseno at the western end of the gulf.
+This facility connected the sea, by man-made canal, with the two nearby lakes, Averno and Lucrino, as well as with the small Bay of Miseno at the western end of the gulf.

 The recent (1538) volcanic appearance of Monte Nuovo destroyed much of Lake Lucrino.
 Some slipshod, recent maps of Roman Pozzuoli show the anachronism of Monte Nuovo, making it impossible today to realize that at the time of the Romans no such mountain existed.
 Instead, there was a much larger lake, now little more than a pleasant puddle, which was a training lake for Roman ships.
 Also, some Roman roads in the area can no longer be traced along their entire length.
 The via Domiziana, for example, a main artery from Rome to Naples, tunneled beneath the Posillipo hill on the west end of the Bay of Naples; then, it came out and ran along the sea again.
 That seaside stretch of road is now covered by water.

-(See the main article on Monte Nuovo.)
+(See the main article

 The island of Ischia, the first Greek settlement in the bay, is dominated by Mt.
 Epomeo, once believed to be a deeply eroded central volcanic crater.
 In 1930, however, the Swiss vulcanologist, Alfred Rittmann, established that the greenish tufa rocks of Epomeo are not the remains of a crater, but the products of a powerful eruption that were thrust up and broken into blocks (called "uplifted horst").
 Other volcanic eruptions in the 1300s on Ischia, however, destroyed villages and forced inhabitants to flee to the mainland.
 Volcanic activity on Ischia is what presumably drove the original Greek settlers away in the first place, forcing them to move to the mainland, where they founded Cuma half a millennium before Christ.
 Also volcanic in origin, the nearby, low-lying island of Procida has its own small satellite isle of Vivara, obviously part of the rim of a crater.
 (It was also the site of a Mycenean Greek trading post, founded centuries before the "original" Greeks got to the area!)
 (Also see Pithecusa)

-Capri is not volcanic, but
+Capri is not

 bridge may account for the remains of mammoth elephants on

-your money and take your choice.)
+take your choice.)
 Finally, have a look at the cliff face

 as you drive along the peninsula.
 Note how the strata of

 the rock face angle up out of the sea and make a mountain.

-That's all part of a
+That's all part of a tectonic plate.

 On Predicting Eruptions and Earthquakes